Ravens beat mistake-prone Jaguars 23-7 for 4th consecutive victory and clinch AFC playoff spot

-JACKSONVILLE, Fla.
-(AP) — Lamar Jackson threw a touchdown pass and made the play of night when he avoided a sack and threw to Isaiah Likely near the goal line, and the Baltimore Ravens clinched a postseason berth with a 23-7 victory over the Jacksonville Jaguars on Sunday night.
+Gus Edwards scored two plays later to put the Ravens (11-3) up 17-7.
+That was plenty against the mistake-prone Jaguars (8-6).

+“It’s pretty unique,” Ravens linebacker Roquan Smith said of Jackson.
+“Some of the things he’s doing, he’s the only one doing it.”

-Gus Edwards ran for a touchdown for the Ravens (11-3), who won their fourth in a row and moved a step closer to securing the No. 1 seed and home-field advantage throughout the AFC playoffs.
+Baltimore won its fourth in a row and moved a step closer to securing the No. 1 seed and home-field advantage throughout the AFC playoffs.

-The Jaguars (8-6) lost their third straight — all against AFC North teams — and fell into a tie with Houston and Indianapolis atop the AFC South.
-Self-inflicted mistakes were a common thread in Jacksonville’s skid.
+The Jaguars lost their third straight — all against AFC North teams — and fell into a tie with Houston and Indianapolis atop the AFC South.
+Self-inflicted woes have been a common thread in Jacksonville’s skid.

+“That’s the head-scratcher,” Jaguars coach Doug Pederson said.
+“That’s the frustrating part.
+We can’t get out of our own way and that’s the frustrating part.”

 This one may have been costly for the Ravens.

-Promising rookie running back Keaton Mitchell injured his left knee early in the fourth quarter and was quickly ruled out.
-Replays showed his knee bend awkwardly during a run.
+Promising rookie running back Keaton Mitchell suffered a season-ending left knee injury early in the fourth quarter.
 He flashed a thumbs-up sign as he left the sideline on a cart.

+“It’s heartbreaking,” Ravens coach John Harbaugh said.
+“He’s just got a great attitude and demeanor about him.”

+Added Jackson: “He was just starting to get started.
+That was a crazy injury.”

 The Ravens also lost starting left tackle Ronnie Staley (concussion) and free safety Marcus Williams (groin).